OctopusDeploy/docs/docs/octopus-rest-api/tentacle.exe-command-line/server-comms.md

 description: Using the Tentacle.exe command line executable to configure how the Tentacle communicates with the Octopus Server.
 ---

-Configure how the Tentacle communicates with an Octopus Server
+Configure how the Tentacle communicates with an Octopus Server.

 **Server communication options**